check24-scholarships/check24-betting-challenge/README.md

 ### Persisting data

 Make sure to persist the data of the users, the communities, the bets, and the games.
 You can use a database of your choice to persist the data.
+After a restart, the leaderboard and all the functionalities should stay the same but startup time is OK.

 ### Want to be extra fancy?

 [Display a delta of the current standings](./assets/leaderboard-pagination.png) of the participants in the leaderboard.
-This delta should be calculated based on the last update of the standings and the current standings of the participants.
+This delta should be calculated based on the standings of yesterday (00:00 o'clock) and the current standings of the participants.

 ---